Szernie

 Szernie is a village in the administrative district of Gmina Orla, within Bielsk County, Podlaskie Voivodeship, in north-eastern Poland.
-It lies approximately 4 km south-west of Orla, 12 km south-east of Bielsk Podlaski, and 49 km south of the regional capital Białystok.

 It is in one of five Polish/Belarusian bilingual Gmina in Podlaskie Voivodeship regulated by the Act of 6 January 2005 on National and Ethnic Minorities and on the Regional Languages, which permits certain gminas with significant linguistic minorities to introduce a second, auxiliary language to be used in official contexts alongside Polish.

+History

+Three Polish citizens were murdered by Nazi Germany in the village during World War II.